• 0Shopping Cart

 Animals have ample opportunity to release their emotions and tension through hormonal changes in their bodies.
 We often call this the “fight or flight” response.
 For instance, snowshoe hares often face multiple predators at a time – any of whom might make them their dinner that day.
 Yet, they don’t get sick, they don’t die, they don’t become depressed.
 They continue living and reproducing.

 As humans, we often struggle to keep ourselves aligned – we do fall victim to that sickness, worry, and depression.
-The busyness and high stress levels we place on ourselves prevent us from becoming aware of our bodies’ sensations.
+The busyness and high stress levels we place on ourselves prevent us from becoming aware of our bodies’ sensations which leads us to the practice of yoga in general.

 So, it makes sense that the ancient yoga masters would have chosen to model their practice after the animals they observed – in the hopes of learning to balance their emotions and stress patterns.
 When we enter an animal-named pose, we both endure a physical exercise and experience a psychological exercise of embodying the symbolism of that particular animal.